dell-cloud-marketplace/docker-memcached/README.md

 sudo docker run -d -p 11211:11211 --name memcached dell/memcached
 ```

-The first time that you run your container, a new user `memcached` with all privileges
+The first time that you run your container, a new user `memcached` with all privileges,
-will be created in Memcached with a random password.
+and a random password, will be created in Memcached.
 To get the password, check the logs
 of the container by running:

 ```no-highlight